tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ### Compose

-Has its own operator in haskell `(.)`, inspired by the mathematical function composition symbol `∘`:
+Has its own operator in Haskell `(.)`, inspired by the mathematical function composition symbol `∘`:

 ```haskell
  (f ∘ g) (x) ≡ f (g(x)) -- math notation